Drug testing false positives and false negatives

 Saliva drug testing

-Like urine, positive results have to followed up with pathology confirmation testing in a lab.
+Like urine, positive results have to be followed up with pathology confirmation testing in a lab.
 Again, this will take away any chance of a false result.

 There are a few things that will cause a false positive in saliva testing.
 Prescription drugs such as pain killers that contain codeine or other opiates.
 Some antibiotics can trigger cocaine and opiates.
 Ventolin (Asthma medication) can set off the drug test for amphetamine.
 B-2 vitamin causes false positives for THC, etc. This is why the subject must let the collector know exactly what medications they are taking.

 False negatives occur mostly when the subject has adulterated the test results.
 This can happen more easily with saliva drug testing.
 There are a lot of mouthwashes commercially sold that say it can beat a saliva drug test.
-Sometimes they can, and sometimes it can’t.
+Sometimes they can, and sometimes they can’t.
 Some people say vinegar rubbed on the tongue, or Listerine breath freshening strips just before the test… but that is immediately before the screen.
 The way around this is to make sure the subject has had nothing in their mouth for at least 10 minutes prior to the test.

 What drugs cause false positives?
 Here are hundreds of drugs that may cause a false positive on a drug test